ChrisChicas/Python-Treasure-Chest/README.md

 FLASK_ENV=development flask run
 FLASK_APP=Project
 ```
-- Create a `.env` file with thi following:
+- Create a `.env` file with the following:
 ```
 CONNECTION_STRING={connection string to your Postgres database}
 SECRET_KEY={any random string}